exonum/exonum-doc/src/architecture/serialization.md

 `message_id` defines the type of message within the service.

 !!! note "Example"
-    [The sample cryptocurrency service][cryptocurrency] includes 2 main types of transactions: `TxCreateWallet` for creating a wallet with an initial coins balance,
+    [The demo service][demo-service] includes 2 main
-    and `TxTransfer` for coin transfer.
+    types of transactions: `TxCreateWallet` for creating a wallet with an initial coins balance, and `TxTransfer` for coin transfer.

 **Binary presentation:** `u16` (unsigned 2-byte integer).
 **JSON presentation:** number.